 Phoenix Bible Church celebrates five years and adds a second full-time staff member.
 Following the outbreak of COVID-19, livestream and production infrastructure is updated to care for a socially distanced church.
 The partnership with Phoenix Christian progresses with mutual facility investments and campus enhancements.

 Community Groups experience transformative relationships while gathering weekly in homes across the Valley.
-Following the addition of a second Sunday service, attendance grows to a high of 400 people on Easter Sunday 2022.
 Record generosity is experienced as Phoenix Bible Church gives away an entire Easter offering of $40,509 to the Gem Foundation in Kampala, Uganda.
+Following the addition of a second Sunday service, attendance grows to a high of 450 people in the fall of 2022.
 The church's second homegrown missionary is commissioned to South America, and the staff team expands from two to seven.